Priyansh77777/Production-Loss-Assessment-Downtime-Optimization/Production-Loss-Assessment-Downtime-Optimization/README.md

 # Production Loss Assessment & Downtime Optimization in the Volve Field

-A production-engineering operations screening project built on Equinor's open Volve field production dataset.
-This is **not** a machine-learning, reservoir-simulation, or forecasting project — it is an operational analysis of well uptime, downtime, and production-loss opportunity, built to answer the question a production engineer is actually asked:
+A production engineering operations screening project built on Equinor's open Volve field production dataset.
+This is **not** a machine learning, reservoir simulation or forecasting project, it is an operational analysis of well uptime, downtime and production loss opportunity, built to answer the question a production engineer is actually asked:

-> **Where is production being lost, and which wells should be prioritized for production
+> **Where is production being lost and which wells should be prioritized for production
 > recovery efforts?**

 ## Project Overview

-Volve was a North Sea oil field operated by Equinor (and licence partners including ExxonMobil Exploration & Production Norway AS) from 2008 to 2016, and released as an open dataset in 2018.
-This project uses the field's daily production records to build a reproducible operations-screening workflow: clean the data, quantify uptime and downtime by well, estimate the production opportunity lost to that downtime, evaluate rate efficiency while online, and combine those signals into a defensible well-prioritization framework.
+Volve was a North Sea oil field operated by Equinor (and licence partners including ExxonMobil Exploration & Production Norway AS) from 2008 to 2016 and released as an open dataset in 2018.
+This project uses the field's daily production records to build a reproducible operations screening workflow: clean the data, quantify uptime and downtime by well, estimate the production opportunity lost to that downtime, evaluate rate efficiency while online and combine those signals into a defensible well prioritization framework.

 ## Business Problem

-Production engineers are responsible for maximizing output from wells that already exist — which starts with knowing which wells are underperforming, by how much, and why.
+Production engineers are responsible for maximizing output from wells that already exist which starts with knowing which wells are underperforming, by how much and why.
 Two wells can both show "high downtime" and still represent very different problems: one because it's genuinely unreliable, another because its sheer production rate means even routine downtime costs the field a lot of oil.
 This project builds the screening layer that turns raw